-Members of the U-M community can download Putty, bundled with WinSCP, here.
+Members of the U-M community can download Putty, bundled with WinSCP, from here.

 Opening a Connection to the ITS Login Service

-ITS provides a number of shortcuts, or profiles, with the Blue Disc version of PuTTY, to make it easier for you to connect to popular host computers at U-M. Here is how to use them.
+ITS provides a number of shortcuts, or profiles, with PuTTY, to make it easier for you to connect to popular host computers at U-M. Here's how to use them.

 Make sure you have a working Internet connection.
 If you use a modem, establish a dial-up connection.
 If you use Ethernet, your connection should already be available.

-Double-click the UM Internet Access Kit folder on your desktop.
-In this, you will find several profiles, including one that you can use to connect to the ITS Login Service.
+The UM Internet Access Kit folder is included in the download of PuTTY.
+In that folder, you will find several profiles, including one that you can use to connect to the ITS Login Service.

 Double-click the profile that you want to use.
 To open a terminal connection to the ITS Login Service, for example, double-click the ITS Login (terminal) icon.

-When you first attempt to connect to a new server, you will see a warning message window (pictured below).
-Just click Yes to continue.
+When you first attempt to connect to a new server, you'll get a warning message window that looks like the following.
+Click Yes to continue.

-Important Connect to login.itd.umich.edu to run programs on the Login Service.
+IMPORTANT!
+Connect to login.itd.umich.edu to run programs on the Login Service.
 If you want to transfer files instead, use WinSCP to connect to sftp.itd.umich.edu.
-See Using WinSCP to Transfer Files With SFTP [Windows] (Sx0002) for details.
+See Using WinSCP to Transfer Files With SFTP [Windows]) for details.